connorhamm/connorhamm.github.io/_posts/2018-06-20-The_Impossible_List.md

 Life Goals
-- Masters Degree?
+- Masters Degree in CS?
-- “Retire” Mr. Money Mustache-style by age 40 (save $900k in 2014 dollars, live off of less than 4% – $36,000/yr – from interest)
 - Be self sufficient and location independent

 ---